diz-unimr/term-mapper/README.md

 ## Mapping updates

-In addition to the regular Kafka processor this application uses a separate update processor to apply mapping updates to all records up until the current offset state of the regular processor.
+In addition to the regular Kafka processor this application uses an update processor to apply mapping updates to all records up until the current offset state of the regular processor.

-The update processor is a separate Kafka consumer/producer and keeps its own offset state in order to be able to resume unfinished updates.
+The update processor is a **separate** Kafka consumer/producer and keeps its own offset state in order to be able to resume unfinished updates.
 On completion, the update consumer group is deleted.